 - Identify financial patterns in debtor behavior, analyze these patterns, and avoid undesirable results such as defaults, legal battles, and foreclosures

 All the above automation for debt collection activities requires manual tasks that may decrease the value of human efficiency.
 They are repetitive in nature for a human being to perform every day on a continuous basis.
 They may impart extensive work pressure on a collector’s or a collecting agency’s efficiency and productivity.

 Potential advantageous outcomes of automation for debt collection

 Automation for debt collection simplifies clerical tasks, thus enabling businesses to focus their efforts on managing more demanding tasks like monitoring debtor activities, spending patterns, debtors’ financial outlook, and so on.

 - Lenders get a deeper understanding of customer defaulters.
 With more advanced systems, customers can be classified based on their debt backlogs, and more effective systems can be designed for them.

-- Automated transactions can reduce the overall time and resource investments, and significantly improve better customer service.
+- Automated transactions can reduce overall time and resource investments, and significantly improve better customer service.

-- Virtual Assistants can automatically reply to the customers, further providing an opportunity to automate non-revenue generation-based transactions.
-This can significantly reduce the flood of unproductive queries handled by agents and they can in turn invest their time on more sensitive tasks.
+- Virtual Assistants can automatically reply to customers, further providing an opportunity to automate non-revenue generation-based transactions.
+This can significantly reduce the flood of unproductive queries handled by agents and they can in turn invest their time in more sensitive tasks.

 - Potential defaulters can be identified using Machine learning (ML) and Natural Language Processing (NLP).

 Debt collection is not just about recovering the overdue; rather it goes much beyond this requirement.
-Debt collection is also about recommending a way out of a crisis, and automation can act as a bridge between the lenders and the customers.
-Automated solutions can potentially transform the way collections are taken care of, subsequently helping the lending firms improve customer experience and create rapid business value.
+Debt collection is also about recommending a way out of a crisis, and automation can act as a bridge between lenders and customers.
+Automation for debt collection solutions can potentially transform the way collections are taken care of, subsequently helping lending firms improve customer experience and create rapid business value.